datalakehouse/docs/docs/tools/cli/card.rst

 Manage credit cards
 -------------------

-Commands for managing credit card details associated to DLH projects.
+Commands for managing credit card details associated to datalakehouse projects.

 ``avn card add``
 ''''''''''''''''

-Adds a new credit card to the DLH account.
+Adds a new credit card to the datalakehouse account.

 .. list-table::
   :header-rows: 1